 “I didn’t feel the same excitement until I sat down to look at my options and had to choose,” Shukla said.
 “After I got rejected and everything was set on the table, I actually looked into Wellesley and realized that I really love the school.
 Wellesley had been wrongly overshadowed by the Ivy’s and other big-brand schools, and unfortunately, I didn’t love it until late in the process.”

 After visiting Wellesley, an all womens school in Massachusets, Shukla said that it became clear that it was where she wanted to go.
 During her visit, she was able to stay in a dorm with her future basketball teammates, sit in on classes and get a sense of the school’s culture.
 In addition to being a top-ranked liberal arts college by U.S. News, Shukla said that she loved the atmosphere that Wellesley had, the students’ unique style and its collaborative environment.
+I couldn’t have landed at a school this amazing if the rejections hadn’t opened up my eyes.” — Pujita Shukla (12)

 “I really wanted to go to a school where I can start fresh,” Shukla said.
 “My two choices were UT and Wellesley, but after visiting Wellesley, I knew I had to go even though it meant going far away from my home and family.
 Wellesley had everything I wanted and more.”